AdobeDocs/experience-platform.nl-NL/help/intelligent-services/customer-ai/input-output.md

 >[!NOTE]
 >
 > 30 is het minimumaantal dagen dat vereist is voor de in aanmerking komende bevolking.
-Als dit niet wordt verstrekt is het gebrek 120 dagen.
+If this is not provided the default is 120 days.

 Voorbeelden: